CSCfi/sda-filesystem/README.md

 # Connection requires a certificate only if using untrusted (e.g. self-signed) certificates
 # if signed by a trusted CA, this is not needed
-# FS_CERTS should be the file that contains the necessary certificates
+# FS_CERTS should be the path to the file that contains the necessary certificates
+# For example:
 export FS_CERTS=cert.pem
 ```